Classes

 Authentic Movement

-Authentic Movement Spring Series
+Authentic Movement Exploration

 Questions?
-Contact Jane janeeb1018@gmail.com
+Contact Jane at janeeb1018@gmail.com

-I am holistic bodyworker, dance artist/educator, Qi gong teacher, an embodied anatomy geek with an HHP in Integrative Somatics from the International School of Professional Bodywork (IPSB), and founder of Art Of Massage: Holistic Bodywork.
+Jane Blount – I am a holistic bodyworker, dance artist/educator, Qigong teacher, embodied anatomy geek with an HHP in Integrative Somatics from the International School of Professional Bodywork (IPSB), and founder of Art Of Massage: Holistic Bodywork.
 I was introduced to Authentic Movement in 1993 and have been practicing this form more deeply since 2007 when I co-founded a San Diego Authentic Movement Peer Group.
-In addition to my deep engagement with Authentic Movement, I had an extensive career in dance working in the companies of Jean Isaacs, Nancy McCaleb, John Malashock, Elisa Monte, and Danny Buraczeski among others.
-I was a co-founder of Lower Left Performance Collective, and have taught and performed contact improvisation, postmodern and contemporary dance throughout San Diego, the Midwest, and NYC.
-I find deep, quiet joy in sharing the practice of Authentic Movement.
+In addition to my deep engagement with Authentic Movement, I had an extensive career as a dancer, choreographer, and dance educator.
+I was a co-founder of Lower Left Performance Collective.